 Verified carbon standards are crucial in the certification of GHG emission reduction projects and it’s important to utilize a leading voluntary program (like Verra, for instance), which is the current leading VCU marketplace.

 Verra helps to accelerate “measurable climate action and sustainable development outcomes by driving large-scale investment to activities that reduce emissions, improve livelihoods, and protect nature.”2

 These certification programs and standards are used and recognized by companies and governments around the world because they include stringent guidelines that focus on transparency and performance.
-In the end, making a positive change for the planet requires identifying the problem and taking the correct measures to alter the status quo, and this is exactly what GHG registries help organizations do on a daily basis.
+They ensure that the tree planting offsets purchased from the best carbon offset providers are legitimately helping the environment.
+In the end, making a positive change for the planet requires identifying the problem and taking the correct measures to alter the status quo, and this is exactly what the best GHG registries help organizations do on a daily basis.